tryolabs/vierjavibot/README.md

 # vierjavibot

 This project was originally developed in **48 hours**, during our 2018 edition of the Tryolabs Hackathon.

+Please, take into account that the code quality was greatly influenced by the little time available to complete the project.
+We are sharing it in hope that it may be useful for those interested in these topics.

 If you want to know more about it please check out [this blog post](https://tryolabs.com/blog/hackathon-robot-remote-work-iot-computer-vision/).

 ---